 Mindi was equally happy slurping her organ-free bowl of soup filled with slow-cooked brisket and wide rice noodles.
 Smells from galangal and star anise wafted from the bowl as she slurped the soup with gusto.

 We both combined condiments like fish sauce, chili pickle and sugar in little dipping bowls before adding them to our bowls.
 If the tour had ended here, we would have been satisfied.
 However, soup was just the beginning of our moveable Thai feast.

 Part of our fun of eating crispy Thai pancakes was watching the street vendor prepare the local dish beneath a Bangkok overpass.
 Far from fancy, this kitchen had all necessary equipment including a charcoal stove.

 The vendor molded the crepe/omelet in a wok until just set.
 She then formed it into a clam-like shell before filling it with fresh accouterments.
 Samerwomg shared that this particular vendor learned to cook the Thai dish from her grandmother.

-The flavorful dish reminded us of the crispy Banh Xeo pancakes that we ate in Da Nang, Vietnam, though this one was loaded with peanuts, bean sprouts, shrimp, cucumber salad, onions, chilies and ginger.
-Surprisingly Thai people eat Khanom Buuang Yuon with a spoon despite the sandwich-like similarity.
+The flavorful dish reminded us of crispy Banh Xeo pancakes that we ate in Da Nang, though this one was loaded with peanuts, bean sprouts, shrimp, cucumber salad, onions, chilies and ginger.
+Surprisingly, Thai people eat Khanom Buuang Yuon with a spoon despite the sandwich-like similarity.